chickooooo/technical-notes/python.md

 - Generators in python are lazily evaluated objects.
 - The next loop is ran only when it is required.
+- It uses `yield` keyword (to return a single value) instead of returning all values at once.
-- Like normal iterables, generators do not evaluate all the results once and store them in memory
+- Like normal iterables, generators **do not** evaluate all the results once and store them in memory.

 <br>